hitzhangjie/golang-debugger/doc/dwarf/die-desc-datatype.md

 What distinguishes a variable is where its value is stored and its scope.

-1. A variable can be stored at global data section, stack or register.
+1. A variable can be stored at global data section, stack, heap or register.
 2. Variable’s scope describes where it can be known in the program, to some extent, its scope is determined by declaration.
 Dwarf documents where the variable is defined in triplet (file, line, column).

 #### 5.3.2.6 Location Expressions